Mclilzee/curpare/README.md

 ## Installation

+### Requirements

+To get started with Curpare, ensure you have [git delta](https://github.com/dandavison/delta) installed.
+Here is a link to the installation page https://dandavison.github.io/delta/installation.html.

+### Installing

-To get started with Curpare, ensure you have `git-delta` installed.
-You can find it [On github](https://github.com/dandavison/delta).
-After that, you can install Curpare by downloading one of the release versions or by building it using Cargo.
+If you have `cargo` you can install it using `cargo install curpare` Or you can download one of the already pre-compiled versions if its available to your OS.
+Otherwise currently you will have to compile it from source using `cargo`

 ## Usage